Plumas County is beautiful in winter–perfect for your next Sierra Nevada cross-country skiing or snowshoe adventure.

-Virtually the entire forest is open for snowshoeing and Nordic skiing, with options ranging from beginner-level flat, groomed track to challenging peaks and backcountry calling for more advanced telemarking skill.
-Before venturing off, especially in an unmarked area, make sure to check weather conditions, bring adequate clothing, gear, food and water, and let someone know (a park ranger, friend or relative) where you’re headed.
+Virtually the entire forest is open for snowshoeing and Nordic skiing, with options ranging from beginner-level, groomed tracks to challenging peaks and backcountry callings for more advanced skill.
+Before venturing off, especially in an unmarked area, make sure to check weather conditions, bring adequate clothing, gear, food and water, and let someone know where you’re headed.

-The Lakes Basin Ski Trail takes off from the Gold Lake Staging Area south of Graeagle in the Lakes Basin Recreation Area.
+- The Lakes Basin Ski Trail: Starting at the Gold Lake Staging Area not far from Graeagle in the Lakes Basin Recreation Area.
 Open only to non-motorized users, the marked and groomed moderate trail continues 1.5 miles, paralleling Graeagle Creek.
 There are also lots of backcountry routes and snowmobile tracks to follow in this area.

-The La Porte Area also offers good winter sports terrain and staging areas.
-During winter, La Porte is generally accessible only from the southern route (from Marysville/Oroville, via Highway 20 and County Road E-21).
-Skiers and snowshoers can follow groomed snowmobile trails along Little Grass Valley Reservoir and can find other shared trails at Lexington Hill.
+- The La Porte area: La Porte offers good winter sports terrain and staging areas.
+During winter, La Porte is accessible only from the southern route (from Marysville/Oroville, via Highway 20 and County Road E-21).
+Skiers and snowshoers can follow snowmobile trails along Little Grass Valley Reservoir and can find other shared trails at Lexington Hill.